-As a prerequisite for spatial modeling, I tested whether fire density and forest loss variables showed spatial autocorrelation, using Moran scatterplots and Moran's I tests.
-I also generated local indicators of spatial association maps (hereafter "LISA maps"), to represent high-high and low-low clusters of fire density and forest loss across the DR (Bivand et al., 2013b,a; Bivand & Piras, 2015; Bivand et al., 2017; Bivand & Wong, 2018; Anselin, 1995; Anselin
+As a prerequisite for modeling, I tested whether fire density and forest loss variables showed spatial autocorrelation, using Moran scatterplots and Moran's I tests.
+I also generated local indicators of spatial association maps (hereafter "LISA maps"), to represent high-high and low-low clusters of fire density and forest loss across the DR (Bivand et al., 2013b,a; Bivand & Piras, 2015; Bivand et al., 2017; Bivand & Wong, 2018; Anselin, 1995; Anselin & Rey, 2010; Anselin, 1996).
+A high-high cluster-hereafter HH cluster-is a group of cells in which

-& Rey, 2010; Anselin, 1996).
-A high-high cluster-hereafter HH cluster-is a group of cells in which high values are surrounded primarily by other high values.
-Conversely, a low-low cluster-hereafter LL cluster-is a group of cells with low values surrounded by other low values.

-All the models generated for both the long-term and the annual approaches used fire density as a predictor variable and forest loss as a response variable.
-Since both variables showed significant patterns of spatial autocorrelation, I analyzed the statistical association between them using spatial models.
+- high values are surrounded primarily by other high values.
+Conversely, a lowlow cluster-hereafter LL cluster-is a group of cells with low values surrounded by other low values. - Since both fire density and forest loss variables showed significant patterns of spatial autocorrelation, I analyzed the statistical association between them using spatial autoregressive models.
+Specifically, I fitted spatial lag and spatial error models using fire density as a predictor variable and forest loss as a response variable.
 In the long-term approach, I evaluated the prediction performance of spatial lag and spatial error models.
-The most suitable model for each approach was chosen based on the results of the Lagrange Multiplier diagnostic for spatial dependence in linear models, the heteroskedasticity of residuals tests, and the Akaike information criterion (AIC) (Bivand et al., 2013b; Sakamoto et al., 1986; Breusch & Pagan, 1979; Anselin, 2013; LeSage, 2015).
+The most suitable model was chosen based - on the results of the Lagrange Multiplier diagnostic for spatial dependence in linear models, the results of the Breusch-Pagan test for heteroskedasticity of residuals, and the Akaike information criterion (AIC) (Bivand et al., 2013b; Sakamoto et al., 1986; Breusch & Pagan, 1979; Anselin, 2013; LeSage, 2015).
 In the annual approach, I generated yearly spatial error models to assess the statistical association between fire and forest loss.
-In general, and unless otherwise indicated, for all statistical tests, I used a significance level $\alpha=0.05$, and for error estimation I used a 95% confidence level.
+In general, and unless otherwise - indicated, for all statistical tests, I used a significance level $\alpha = 0.05$, and for error estimation I used a 95% confidence level.